SSYSS000/chatti/README.md

 # chatti

+Chatti provides instant messaging in a terminal window using BSD sockets and ncurses.
+Chatti was a school project.

+I do not recommend sending sensitive information with chatti or even trusting any received piece of information since the communication is currently __unencrypted__.
+With that being said, I disclaim responsibility for any damage caused by the use of my software.

 ## Build instructions

 You will need CMake 3.0 or higher, a C compiler and make or Ninja or something else.